semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 You can then reuse the template files in as many pipelines as you need.

-## Defining Semgrep code snippets in a template file
+## Defining Semgrep commands in a template file

 To add Semgrep commands in a YAML template file: